GUTSTRONG Probiotic Yogurt Culture

 'GUTSTRONG Probiotic Yogurt Culture'

 SINGLE USE POUCH that is RE-CULTURABLE up to 24 times.
-We also sell it in a 5 pack.

 This culture makes a mild yogurt containing probiotics.